Examples of Government Procurement Fraud Schemes

 Procurement fraud against government contractors is a serious offense that involves manipulating the procurement process to gain federal contracts or unfair advantages.

-There are various examples of government procurement fraud schemes employed to engage in such fraudulent activities.
-These supplier and vendor fraud schemes such as taking kickbacks from vendors can influence the bidding process, and contract awards, and even occur after the contract has been awarded.
+Various examples of government procurement fraud schemes are employed to engage in such fraudulent activities.
+These supplier and vendor purchasing contract fraud schemes, such as taking kickbacks from vendors, can influence the bidding process and contract awards and even occur after the contract has been awarded.
+You will be more informed about what to do if you are accused of procurement fraud as a government contractor.

 What is Procurement Fraud?

 Government procurement fraud is a form of purchase fraud involving manipulating the federal procurement process to gain governmental contracts or other value.
 It usually involves some bribery, kickbacks, bid-rigging, false invoicing or inflated pricing agreements with vendors to secure a federal government contract.
-These unfair bidding practices are illegal under federal laws and can result in heavy fines and penalties.
+These unfair bidding practices are illegal under federal laws and can result in heavy fines and penalties if your products or services are procured by fraud.

 Fraudulent procurement actions by vendors can lead to buyers not receiving the intended products or services at the agreed-upon price.
 In the case of government contracts, procurement fraud can also undermine fairness for other bidders.

-Perpetrators of government procurement fraud may include vendors themselves, government employees, or even colluding vendors and employees.
+Fraud investigation of purchasing and procurement fraud: Perpetrators of government procurement fraud schemes may include vendors themselves, government employees, or even colluding vendors and employees.
 Procurement fraud can occur both before and after the contract is awarded.

 Watson & Associates, government contract fraud lawyers handle cases nationwide.

-To speak with an experienced government contractor purchase frauds lawyer who has dealt with government whistleblower and contractor fraud cases, call us at 1-866-601-5528 or contact us online.
+To speak with an experienced government contractor purchase fraud lawyer who has dealt with government whistleblower and contractor procurement fraud cases, call us at 1-866-601-5528 or contact us online.

 Prior to the awarding of contracts, it is crucial to ensure a fair process where all vendors submit realistic bids, without collusion, and without gaining any unfair advantage.
-Examples of pre-contract government procurement fraud schemes include:
+Procurement frauds examples that your company could be charged with include:

 Price Fixing: Contractors collude to raise prices or eliminate discounts.